-No, receipt of a BIG does not imply employment by the state and the state has no call on a recipient purely from receiving a BIG.
-If employed by the state or any other agency, private or public, that employment would be totally separate from a BIG.
+No, receipt of a BIG/UBI does not imply employment by the state and the state has no call on a recipient purely from him or her receiving a BIG/UBI.
+If employed by the state or any other agency, private or public, that employment and any income derived from it would be totally separate from a BIG/UBI.

 What would the grant be?

 In the United States, an amount of $10 000 per annum has been suggested.
 That would amount just over $800 per month, a Rand equivalent of about R10 508.33 per month at the time of writing.
 That would be very nice but we are thinking in terms of about R5 000 per month as a target to be worked up to over time.